Zero-COVID: Vietnam

 In 2020, Vietnam was cited by global media as having one of the best-organized epidemic control programs in the world, along the lines of other highlights such as Taiwan and South Korea.
 This success has been attributed to several factors, including a well-developed public health system, a decisive central government, and a proactive containment strategy based on comprehensive testing, tracing, and quarantining.
-However, instead of relying on medicine and technology, the Vietnamese state security apparatus has adopted an widespread of public surveillance system along with a public well-respected military force.
+However, instead of relying on medicine and technology, the Vietnamese state security apparatus has adopted a widespread public surveillance system along with a public well-respected military force.

 Starting in April 2021, Vietnam experienced its largest outbreak to date, with over 1.2 million infections recorded by November.
 This led to two of its largest cities (Ho Chi Minh City and Hanoi) and around a third of the country's population coming under some form of lockdown by late July.
 A degree of complacency after successes in previous outbreaks, and infections originating from foreign workers were all considered to have contributed to the outbreak.
 In response, government-mandated quarantine for foreign arrivals and close contacts to confirmed cases was extended to 21 days, and accompanying safety measures also tightened up.

 In September 2021, Vietnam abandoned its zero-COVID strategy, after a three-month lockdown of Ho Chi Minh City caused major economic disruption in the city and failed to contain the outbreak.
 The country shifted to a phased reopening and more flexible approach while expanding its vaccination programme.

 Reception

 Support

-Proponents of the zero-COVID strategy argue that successful execution reduces the number of nationwide lockdowns needed, since the main goal is focused on the elimination of the virus.
-When the virus is eliminated, people would be at ease given that COVID-19 causes a lot of health impacts.
-As such, healthcare and economic costs are lower under a zero-COVID strategy because the elimination of the virus allows new outbreaks to be easily monitored and curtailed, and that there is less economic disruption since only certain areas are affected, which can be easily monitored.
-This will result in a situation that is less costly to society, that it reduces dependence on pharmaceutical interventions such as vaccines, and that it increases quality of life and life expectancy due to fewer citizens contracting COVID-19.
+Proponents of the zero-COVID strategy argued that successful execution reduced the number of nationwide lockdowns needed, since the main goal was focused on the elimination of the virus.
+When the virus was eliminated, people would be at ease given that COVID-19 caused a lot of health impacts.
+As such, healthcare and economic costs were lower under a zero-COVID strategy because the elimination of the virus allowed new outbreaks to be easily monitored and curtailed, and that there was less economic disruption since only certain areas were affected, which could be easily monitored.
+This resulted in a situation that was less costly to society, that it reduced dependence on pharmaceutical interventions such as vaccines, and that it increased quality of life and life expectancy as there would have been fewer citizens contracting COVID-19.